segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 The Data Graph is a semantic layer that represents a subset of relevant business data that you'll use for audience targeting and personalization in downstream tools.

 Use the configuration language spec below to add models to build your Data Graph.

-### Delete and edit entities and/or relationships from your Data Graph

-> info ""
-> Each Unify space has one Data Graph.
-The current version is v0.0.6.

-Segment recommends creating a new Linked Audience or Linked Event.
-Deleting entities and relationships are not yet supported.
-Editing entities and relationships in the Data Graph may lead to errors if these entities or relationships are referenced in existing Linked Audiences and Linked Events.

-While you can delete relationships or entities from the Data Graph, these relationships and entities will still display in the Linked Audience builder and Linked Events.
+The Data Graph currently supports 6 layers of depth, including the Profile entity.

 ### Define entities

-Use the parameters, defintions, and examples below to help you define entities.
+Use the parameters, definitions, and examples below to help you define entities.

 > warning ""
 > Snowflake schemas are case sensitive, so you'll need to reflect the schema, table, and column names based on how you case them in Snowflake.